When Lifetimes Liberate: A Type System for Arenas with Higher-Order Reachability Tracking: Introduction

 In languages with first-class references, higher-order functions, and mutable sharing, statically preventing errors like UAF is challenging.
 Our system enforces static safety through two complementary mechanisms, corresponding to non-lexical and lexical lifetime control.

-\paragraph{First-class safety via reachability tracking.} We build on \emph{reachability types} \cite{bao21,wei24,david} to track first-class resources that persists non-lexically.
-Each type carries a qualifier signifying its reachable resources, marking sharing, separation, and lifetime.
+\paragraph{First-class safety via reachability tracking.} We build on \emph{reachability types} \cite{bao21,wei24,david} to track first-class resources that persist non-lexically.
+Each type carries a qualifier signifying its reachable resources, marking sharing and separation.
 We propose \arenalang that extends prior reachability system $\weipolylang$ \cite{wei24} with shadow arenas, reference coallocation (@new at@ in \Cref{fig:intro-mm-snippet}), and a two-dimensional store model (visualized in \Cref{fig:intro-mm-layout}). \arenalang enables collective tracking and reasoning of resources within an arena.
-By grouping resources within an arena under a coarse-grained reachability relation, \arenalang achieves greater expressiveness, supporting more complicated store topologies (see \Cref{sec:store-topo}), while preserving the same static safety guarantees as earlier fine-grained approaches.
+By grouping resources within an arena under a coarse-grained reachability relation, \arenalang achieves greater expressiveness, supporting more complicated store topologies (see \Cref{sec:store-topo}), while preserving the static safety guarantees as earlier fine-grained approaches.

 \paragraph{Selective stack discipline for scoped resources.} Programmers may also declare an arena as scoped (@new scoped@ in \Cref{fig:intro-mm-snippet}), causing it to follow a stack discipline to ensure automatic deallocation at scope exit.
-Building atop \arenalang, \withlang introduces such scoped allocation and statically guarantees the absence of UAF errors, while maintaining flow-insensitive reasoning.
+Building atop \arenalang, \withlang introduces such scoped allocation and statically guarantees that there is no UAF error at runtime, while maintaining flow-insensitive reasoning.
 The scoping control is orthogonal to arenas and generalizable to non-memory resources, yet does not impose any type distinction between first-class and scoped resources.